The Choice-Full Life Lights Program

 - Shooting stars represent someone who is taking a risk, shooting forward even if it scares them, or moving forward through working hard.

-- The tone of the stories is both serious and whimsical, with a funny little guide leading the main character gently (with questions, listening, and encouragement) toward new perspectives about his/her issues.
-Themes thus far include:
+- The tone of the stories is both serious and whimsical, with a humorous guide leading the main character gently (with questions, listening, and encouragement) toward new perspectives about his/her issues.

 - Hope for the future and empowerment through using ones “Gifts.”

-- Compassion and understanding of others’ issues, yet taking care of oneself at the same time.
+- Compassion and understanding of others’ issues, while taking care of oneself at the same time.

 - Bullying and how to view a bully yet value yourself.